specs-cli/specs-cli/README.md

         ```
     - Agents are now using the stable version of your fork during command installation.

-## Community

-Join our Discord to discuss Specs CLI, share your experiences, and get help from other users. → https://discord.gg/WemsX7CsuG

 ## Acknowledgments

 - **Mastering AI Agents**: Specs CLI templates and project structure were originally developed and documented in the book [Mastering AI Agents](https://mastering-ai-agents.com)